searchspring/snap/packages/snap-preact/components/src/components/Atoms/SearchHeader/readme.md

 ```

 ### noResultsText
 The `noResultsText` prop specifies the text to show when the totalResults count is 0.
-This can be either a string, or a function that returns a string, functions are passed the controller.
+This can be either a string, or a function that returns a string, functions are passed the pagination and query store for reference to build out custom text.

 ```jsx
 <SearchHeader controller={controller} noResultsText={'No Results Found, Please try another term'} />